MichaelMedford/PlanetTest/README.md

 throughout the analysis.
 For analysis of the scenes using these tools, please read the `Analysis.ipynb`.
 For figures that are the results of this analysis, please see the `figures` folder.
-Running the analysis scripts can be done with `pythong analysis.py`.
+Running the analysis scripts can be done with `python analysis.py`.
 Execution  of this script assumes that the data products provided are location in the `data` folder.

 ### Measuring Vegetative Health